The Anterior Approach is a quick operation, fast recovery, minimal pain, a neat scar.

 Talking to a friend or doing a quick Google search can yield a great deal of information and you may form an opinion about which approach you may prefer.
 Very often, the approach you ask for is the best one for you.
 However, you should be aware that there are many factors which are considered when deciding which of these surgical approaches is most appropriate and these may not be obvious to you when you compare notes with friends or search the internet.

-Patient size and weight, an individual’s skeletal anatomy, type of hip implant to be used, past hip surgeries, medical history, physiological and anaesthetic considerations need to be carefully considered in order to decide what best for you.
+Patient size and weight, an individual’s skeletal anatomy, type of hip implant to be used, past hip surgeries, medical history, physiological and anaesthetic considerations need to be carefully considered in order to decide what is best for you.
 Of course, please ask as many questions as you like when you come to see us.